alanbjohnston/CubeSatSim/README.md

 ## Installation Script Option Steps

-Any version of Raspberry Pi OS (Desktop or Lite), although a Pi Zero or Pi Zero W should only run Lite.
+CubeSatSim runs on any version of Raspberry Pi OS (Desktop or Lite), although a Pi Zero or Pi Zero W should only run Lite.
 Your Pi will need to have internet access to update settings and install packages.

 To get the software follow these steps: